No imputation without representation: Experimental Setup

 \subsection{Questions}

 The aim of our experiments is to answer the following questions:

-\begin{itemize} \item Do missing-indicators increase performance, and does it matter which imputation strategy they are paired with? \item When do missing-indicators start to become useful in terms of missingness? \item Does using mean imputation instead of mode imputation allow for more information to be learned from missing categorical values? \end{itemize}
+\begin{itemize} \item Do missing-indicators increase performance, and does it matter which imputation strategy they are paired with? \item When do missing-indicators start to become useful in terms of missingness? \item Does using mean imputation instead of mode imputation allow for more information to be learned from missing categorical values? \item How do missing-indicators compare to model-specific approaches to missing values? \end{itemize}